Exploring the Value of Pre-trained Language Models for Clinical Named Entity Recognition: Data Pre-processing and Experimental Setups

-There are overall 36 (9x4) special labels plus O as indicator of normal text, which covers 9 categories of different events and medications including ADE, Dosage, Drug, Duration, Form, Frequency, Reason, Route, and Strength.
-It uses BIOES labelling format from CoNLL2003 shared task \cite{tjong-kim-sang-de-meulder-2003-introduction_conll2003} with B for beginning, I for inner, O for normal text, E for ending, and S for single token event/medication.
+There are 18 (9x2) special labels plus an ``O'' label indicating that no label is attributed.
+The special labels cover 9 categories of events and medications namely ADE, Dosage, Drug, Duration, Form, Frequency, Reason, Route, and Strength.
+We use the BIO labelling format from CoNLL2003 shared task \cite{tjong-kim-sang-de-meulder-2003-introduction_conll2003} with \textit{B} denoting ``beginning'', \textit{I} denoting ``inner token'' of events/medications, and \textit{O} for no label.

-The parameter settings for the designed model are listed as below: batch size 4, dropout rate 0.1, patience 20, maximum number of epochs 100, optimiser Adam learning rate 0.005, Transformer number of heads 8 and number of layers 6\footnote{to be consistent among models, this is also set for BioformerApt, instead of 8 layers used by Bioformer}, Transformer d-model 512, dff 2048, Max sequence 128, token embedding dimension 600, tokenizer Spacy, gpu 1, number of cpu threads 8.
-Dependency requirements for installation include Tensorflow \cite{tensorflow2015-whitepaper} version 2.9.1, Tensorflow-addons version 0.17.0, Transformers \cite{google2017attention}, and Stanford-corenlp-4.0.0 \cite{manning-EtAl:2014:P14-5_coreNLP}.